ArPiRobot/ArPiRobot-ImageScripts/README.md

 ## Using Scripts to Make an Image

+*Note: Must be done on a Linux system.*

 - Install qemu-user-static
 - Download the base image
 - Increase the base image size using dd (3GB usually good)